Here2ServeU/t2s-webapp-python-docker/README.md

-Here’s the README.md content for all three projects, formatted properly for easy copy-paste.

-# T2S Course Enrollment App
+# T2S Course Enrollment App Using Docker

 This repository contains three different methods to containerize and deploy a Flask-based course enrollment application for **T2S Courses**.